j0292964/TELEGRAM-ALERT-1000X/README.md

    - Click "New Web Service"
    - Connect your GitHub repo or upload this ZIP
    - Set environment variable: `TELEGRAM_TOKEN`
+     - The value must be exactly as provided by [BotFather](https://t.me/Botfather).
+       If the bot exits with `InvalidToken`, double-check that this variable is set correctly and does not contain placeholder text.
    - Use build command: `pip install -r requirements.txt`
    - Use start command: `python main.py`